Katherine FitzGerald, Countess of Desmond

-Katherine FitzGerald (Irish: Caitríona Nic Gearailt), Countess of Desmond (c.
-1504 – 1604) was a noblewoman of the Anglo-Norman FitzGerald dynasty in Ireland.
-English writers of the Tudor period, including Sir Walter Raleigh, helped popularise "the old Countess of Desmond" as a nickname for her, due to her longevity.
-One estimate placed her age at death in excess of 120 years.
-Another ranged as high as 140.
-Most likely she lived to about 100.
-A recent biography of the countess suggested that Katherine was at least 90 when she died.
+Katherine or Catherine FitzGerald (Caitríona Nic Gearailt; died 1604), Countess of Desmond after her 1529 marriage to her cousin Thomas FitzGerald and popularly known as the Old Countess of Desmond for her extreme longevity, was a noblewoman of the Hiberno-Norman FitzGerald dynasty in Ireland.

+Probably born in the early 1500s, she was likely at least 90 years old when she died and possibly near 100.
+This longevity was widely discussed by English writers of the Tudor period, including Sir Walter Raleigh, and longevity myths grew up that claimed she was a supercentenarian over 120 years old or even over 140.

 Life

 Lady Desmond was the daughter of Sir John FitzGerald, second Lord of Decies in Waterford, and Ellen Fitzgibbon.
 She was probably born at Dromana, in County Waterford.
 In 1529, she married, becoming the second wife of Thomas FitzGerald, 11th Earl of Desmond (1454–1534), "her cousin german once removed", and a man some fifty years her senior.
 (His previous wife had been Síle Ní Chormaic, daughter of Cormac Láidir Mac Cárthaigh, builder of Blarney Castle.)
 The couple had a single daughter, also named Katherine, and she remained a widow following the death of her husband in 1534.